Lake Ginninderra

-Lake Ginninderra is an artificial lake located on the Ginninderra Creek in Canberra.
+Lake Ginninderra is a dam located on the Ginninderra Creek in Canberra.
 It is adjacent to the Belconnen Town Centre.
 The lake was constructed in 1974 to collect stormwater discharge from a 98.8 km2 catchment that includes the surrounding suburbs of Aranda, Macquarie, Cook, Bruce, Belconnen, McKellar, Giralang, Kaleen in the eastern areas of Belconnen.

 The lake is home to much wildlife, such as the Black swan, moorhens, ducks and the Rakali.

 The lake was formed through the construction of the Ginninderra Drive embankment across Ginninderra Creek.
 The lake has a surface area of 1.05 km2 and an average depth of 3.5 m.
 Water flow out of the lake is via a multi-celled concrete culvert structure and spillway chute on the Ginninderra Drive embankment.

 During 2004 the Ginninderra Drive embankment was raised by one metre.
 The earthen embankments on the Coulter Drive side of the lake have been raised as well.

-The Belconnen Arts Centre is located on its southern shore.
+The Belconnen Arts Centre and the Lake Ginninderra Sea Scouts are located on its southern shore.